yogeshmpandey/yogeshmpandey.github.io/about/index.md

 layout: page
 title: About
 image:
-  feature: abstract-5.jpg
+  feature: 4.jpg
-  credit: dargadgetz
+  credit: Yogesh Pandey
 comments: false
-modified: 2015-03-24
 ---

+Hi There,

-Hi there Welcome to my online refuge.
-This place serves as a medium to my thoughts and other mediocre but interesting stuff.
+Welcome to my online refuge.

+This place serves as a medium to my thoughts, and other mediocre but interesting stuff that I manage to do in my rather lazy life.

 Thanks for reading!